brooklabteam/www/team.md

 <div style="clear:both;">&nbsp;</div>

 <img src="/assets/theresa_laverty.jpg" alt="theresa" style="height: 200px; padding-right: 10px;" align="left">

-Beginning September 2021, **Theresa Laverty** will be joining the Brook Lab as a postdoctoral scholar in the Department of Ecology and Evolution at the University of Chicago.
+**Theresa Laverty** will be joining the Brook Lab in September 2021 as a postdoctoral scholar in the Department of Ecology and Evolution at the University of Chicago.
 Using methods such as molecular dietary analysis and population viability analyses, her work will advance our knowledge of the population, community, and disease ecology of Malagasy bats.
-Theresa holds a PhD degree in Fish, Wildlife, and Conservation Biology from Colorado State University, where she conducted social and ecological research to understand the drivers of bat community structure and identify conservation challenges / opportunities within several pastoralist communal conservancies in the northern Namib Desert, Namibia.
-Prior to joining Ekipa Fanihy, Theresa was a postdoctoral fellow at Colorado State University studying the population ecology of migratory long-nosed bats (Leptonycteris spp.) in relation to the timing and availability of their food (nectar of Agave spp.) in New Mexico.
+Theresa holds a PhD in Fish, Wildlife, and Conservation Biology from Colorado State University, where she conducted social and ecological research to understand the drivers of bat community structure and identify conservation challenges / opportunities within pastoralist communal conservancies in the northern Namib Desert, Namibia.
+Prior to Chicago, Theresa was a postdoctoral fellow at Colorado State University studying the population ecology of migratory long-nosed bats (Leptonycteris spp.) in relation to the timing and availability of their Agave nectar food in New Mexico.

 [personal website](https://theresalaverty.weebly.com/)

 <div style="clear:both;">&nbsp;</div>

 ---

-##**Madagascar Team**
+## **Madagascar Team**

-#**Graduate Students**
+# **Graduate Students**

 <img src="/assets/angelo_andrianiaina.jpg" alt="bat" style="height: 200px; padding-right: 10px;" align="left">
 **Angelo Andrianiaina** is a **PhD student** in the Department of Zoology and Animal Biodiversity at the University of Antananarivo, Madagascar, where he studies seasonal variation in ectoparasite infestation of two Malagasy fruit bats (*Eidolon dupreanum* and *Rousettus madagascariensis*) and the impacts of this variation on the dynamics of infection for vector-borne pathogens, such as *Bartonella* spp.
 Angelo holds a Master's degree in Animal Conservation from the University of Antananarivo and has previously worked on projects promoting lemur conservation in vanilla plantations in northern Madagascar, as well as projects documenting small mammal and herpetological biodiversity in the Moramanga District of east-central Madagascar.